CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 A commonly used feature is changing the radix of a given signal for easier interpretation.
 Change the radix of the Out signal to be 2’s complement:

 1. Right-click the Out signal
-2. Select "Set Radix" from the dropdown
+2. Select "Data Format" from the dropdown
-3. Select "Twos complement"
+3. Select "Signed Decimal"

 Another commonly used feature is display the digital signal in an analog view.
 Change the view of the Out signal to analog:

 1. Right-click the Out signal
-2. Select "Set Draw Style Scheme" from the dropdown
+2. Select "Data Format" from the dropdown
-3. Select "Analog"
+3. Select "Analog" and "Step"

-The scale might look off since the signal does not reach full scale values.
-Let's fix that by changing the properties:

-1. Right-click the Out signal
-2. Select "Properties" from the dropdown
-3. Set the Analog Waveform properties to be User, and set the Min to be -32 and the max to be 32.

 Your waveform should now be a replication of the one shown below.

 <p align="center">